netdata/netdata/docs/netdata-agent/README.md

 # Netdata Agent

-The Netdata Agent is the main building block in a Netdata ecosystem.
+The Netdata Agent is the main building block in the Netdata ecosystem.
 It is installed on all monitored systems to monitor system components, containers and applications.

 The Netdata Agent is an **observability pipeline in a box** that can either operate standalone, or blend into a bigger pipeline made by more Netdata Agents (Children and Parents).